SDM-BQA/helpee_internship/README.md

 - Implemented image fetching without using `async/await`, handled using Promises.

 ### ⚠️ Problem Faced

 - spinner on the button only loading once -> Not Resolved
+- on first click it's not generating -> Not Resolved